yoursunny/NDNts/packages/l3face/README.md

 (async () => {
 ```

-## LLFace: Low-Level Face
+## L3Face: Network Layer Face

-The **LLFace**, or low-level face, allows sending and receiving layer-3 packets on a stream or datagram transport.
+The **L3Face** allows sending and receiving layer-3 packets on a stream or datagram transport.
-LLFace does not provide Interest-Data matching logic, timeout scheduler, etc.
+L3Face does not provide Interest-Data matching logic, timeout scheduler, etc.
-It is more like a forwarder's face abstraction.
+It is more like a forwarder's face.

 ```ts
 // Give me a moment to get some plumbing ready.